Harvard-CS96/eye-to-eye/README.md

 The matching engine is powered by `/matcher.js`.
 The matcher is completely modular from the server-side routing so that it can be separately tested.
 Currently, the matcher utilizes a dictionary, one entry per user, to match users and store their connection status (single or paired) in real time.
 In the future, the matcher may utilize a real-time in-memory database such as *Redis* for scale.

+The `Matcher` class exposed by `/matcher.js` accepts new users when they `connect()` to the matcher.
+Each time a new user `connect`s, the matcher iterates over all users until a suitable match is found, or it is determined that no user can be matched to this user.
+When users `hangup` (either that user or their partner voluntarily ends the conversation), they are marked as single once again and a search for matches begins again.
+When a user is `disconnect`ed, is are removed from the dictionary of active users and a match search begins for its former partner.
+A blacklist ensures that users are not matched with their last `maxBlacklist` matches, where `maxBlacklist` is by default 1 but can be set to any number in the constructor call to `Matcher`.
+Finally, `addCallback` allows attaching callbacks to whenever a user changes state between `WAITING`, `PAIRING`, and `DISCONNECTED`; this is used to communicate to that user over `WebSocket`.

 ## Socket Logic

 The server communicates over *WebSocket* using *Socket.io* routes in `/sockets.js`.
 Routes in this file are used initially to communicate to the matching engine to facilitate matching users who are online and waiting to find a video chat partner.
 After the matching engine has paired users, the other routes in this file are used to generate a unique room ID for those users to join, sending credentials for the STUN servers as well as a room ID.

+`/socket.js` exports a function that accepts an node HTTP server, an initialized `Socket.io` server attached to an HTTP server, a `Matcher` from `/matcher.js`, and a `config` object loaded from `getconfig`.
+Because we use the `express-socket.io-session` package, we can use the `socket.handshake.session` variable to access persistable session data individual to each socket.

 ## Static Assets